ilovemicroplastics/OpenScoutV1-1/README.md

 ## Getting started
 Materials used:
 The robot consists of 200mm & 300mm 20x20 aluminium extrusions connected with 90 degree angle joints so the width, length and its height can be highly adjustable.
 We suggest also the [90:1 12V CQrobot](https://www.amazon.co.uk/CQRobot-90-Gearmotor-oz-Diameter/dp/B0887RR8SH) motor with encoder, as 4 of them provide enough traction to carry big payloads.
-Finally, an Arduino Mega is necessary as it provides enough interrupt pins for the RF receiver and the motor encoders.
+A ESP32-WROOM-32, or simlar 32 pin boards should suffice.

 The full bill of materials depends on each configuration and for more details please refer to the tutorials.